Optimization tab

-The Optimization tab contains various settings that affects the protocols used to transfer the graphic information.
-This includes algorithm used for the graphic encoding.
+The Optimization tab contains various settings that affect the protocols used to transfer the graphic information.
+This includes the algorithm used for the graphic encoding.
 The best choices may differ from case to case.
-Factors that affects the algorithm choices can for example be network bandwidth, network latency, and client computer performance.
+Factors that affect the algorithm choices can for example be network bandwidth, network latency, and client computer performance.

 The default setting is to use the Auto select mode, to automatically select the best suited algorithms.

-Here follows detailed description of the settings available in the optimization tab.
+Here follows a detailed description of the settings available in the optimization tab.

 This option makes the ThinLinc system try to automatically select the best suited encoding algorithm.
 The network performance is measured during the life of the connection and the encoding options are adjusted based on the results.
 This means that the encoding options can be changed automatically during the connection, if the network performance changes.
 Activating this option will “gray out” the Preferred encoding and Color level options, to show that they aren’t manually controlled.